Close-up of a glass of remineralized RO water on a kitchen counter with mineral drops and a TDS meter nearby

 Low mineral content also affects pH (a measure of acidity).
 With almost no dissolved solids to buffer it, RO water absorbs carbon dioxide from the air and drifts toward acidity.

-It commonly lands around pH 5.8–7.2, and that lower end of the range is where the sharp or dry sensation most RO owners notice comes from.
+Without dissolved solids to buffer it, RO water typically drifts to pH 5.8–7.2 after brief air exposure, and that lower end of the range is where the sharp or dry sensation most RO owners notice comes from.

 Remineralization is not required for safety.
 The water coming out of your RO system is clean.